China Digital Times

 China Opens Website Charging For ID Verification Service

 China’s Public Security Ministry recently launched a website for the public to verify individual identification card information.
-However, some netizens have expressed their doubts as the service appears commercial, and issues are also a concern.
+However, some netizens have expressed their doubts as the service appears commercial, and privacy issues are also a concern.

 From Xinhua,